GSTT-CSC/gstt-csc.github.io/README.md

 `_sass` – this contains the CSS for the site, which determines colours, padding, background colours, etc. SASS is basically fancy, enhanced CSS. **Note:** styling is also controlled in some other files, such as the `_config.yml`, `assets/css/` and a few other places.

 `_site` – Do **NOT** edit these files.
-Jekyll creates creates the website from the .md, .html, .css, etc. files and puts the compiled website in this folder.
+Jekyll creates the website from the .md, .html, .css, etc. files and puts the compiled website in this folder.

 `assets` – contains CSS, Javascript and image files.
 Can have subdirectories, such as `img/team` which contains all the photos of the CSC team.